Alia5/GlosSI/Readme.md

 GloSC got mentioned from Valve in the [Steam client beta change log on the 9. of January](https://twitter.com/flatspotpics/status/818697837055770624)

-For Building / Manual installation refer to the **TODO**

-GlosSI is not affiliated with Valve, Steam, or any of their partners.
+GloSC/GlosSI is not affiliated with Valve, Steam, or any of their partners.

 ---